Skip to Content

 Host/Organizer: MOTIR / KIAT

-Key Participants: [Korea] MOTIR (including the Korean Agency for Technology and Standards), KIAT, KICOX; [Germany] BMWE, Embassy of Germany in Korea, and organizations related to Manufacturing-X
+Key Participants: [Korea] MOTIR (including the Korean Agency for Technology and Standards), KIAT, KICOX; [Germany] BMWK, Embassy of Germany in Korea, and organizations related to Manufacturing-X

 Main Agenda: Sharing of Korea–Germany industrial data utilization cases, policy cooperation discussions among MOTIR, KIAT, and KICOX, and consultations on the Korean Manufacturing-X initiative.

-To drive manufacturing digital transformation (AX) by integrating AI across manufacturing processes and the entire upstream and downstream value chains, collecting and utilizing reliable industrial data is crucial.
-Reflecting this need, MOTIR signed an MOU with ten major industry associations at the 1st Industrial AI EXPO on September 3 to establish a voluntary data-sharing framework among companies.
+To accelerate manufacturing AX through the integration of AI across manufacturing processes and the entire upstream and downstream value chains, collecting and utilizing reliable industrial data is crucial.
+Reflecting this need, MOTIR signed an MOU with ten major industry associations at the 1st Industrial AI EXPO on September 3, 2025, to establish a voluntary data-sharing framework among companies.

-At the forum, participants discussed strategies for building industrial data spaces tailored to Korea’s industrial environment to enable manufacturing data sharing across key sectors.
+At the forum, participants discussed strategies for building industrial data spaces tailored to Korea’s industrial environment and enabling manufacturing data sharing across key sectors.
 They also explored standardization and interoperability between Korean and German data spaces.
-Korean companies presented their technologies and pilot cases in industrial data space development, while the German side introduced the progress and best practices of Catena-X, the automotive industry’s leading data space initiative.
+Korean companies presented their technologies and demonstration cases in industrial data space development, while the German side shared progress and success stories from Catena-X, the automotive industry’s leading data space initiative.

-Kang Kam-chan, Director General for Industrial Policy at MOTIR, stated, “If Korea can leverage Germany’s experience and expertise gained from successfully implementing Catena-X to build an industrial data ecosystem suited to our industries, it will greatly benefit Korean manufacturers.
-We will continue regular cooperation with Germany, a global leader in industrial data spaces, to jointly build a global industrial data ecosystem through strong public–private collaboration.”
+Kang Gam-chan, Director General for Industrial Policy at MOTIR, stated, “If Korea can leverage Germany’s experience and expertise from the successful implementation of Catena-X to build an industrial data ecosystem suited to our industries, it will be highly beneficial for Korean manufacturers.
+Through regular cooperation with Germany, a global leader in industrial data spaces, we will continue to build a global industrial data ecosystem through close public–private collaboration.”